 Gebruder Dassler split in 1948, and the initial separation happened fairly naturally.
-Adi kept the manufacturing department and went on to form Adidas (the name being derived from a portmanteau of Adi Dassler).
+Adi kept the manufacturing department and went on to form Adidas.
 Rudolf took the business side of the operation across the river, where he set up a company called Ruda, which eventually became the more elegant "Puma."
 Employees picked sides themselves.
-The brothers' mum went with Rudolf.
+The brothers' mom went with Rudolf.

-"Naturally, the workers went shopping on their side and lived on their side," explained Dr. Manfried Welker, a local historian whose grandmother was the older sister of the Dassler brothers.
+"Naturally, the workers went shopping on their side and lived on their side," Dr. Manfried Welker, a local historian and relative of the Dasslers, told me.
+(Welker's grandmother was the older sister of the Dassler brothers.)
 We were standing in the city museum, in front of a temporary exhibit of Puma memorabilia collected by an employee during a decades-long career: toy cars, lighters, a photo of Pele in his Puma Kings.

 "It wasn't a bloody war or anything," Welker continued.
 The two sides just kept to themselves.

-The brothers didn't speak to each other for years.
+The brothers themselves didn't speak to each other for years.
 It's often written that they never talked again, but according to Smit they met a handful of times late in life, at the Frankfurt airport and at a hotel in nearby Nurnberg.
-How much reconciliation took place is hard to say; when Rudolf was on his deathbed in 1974, his brother was invited to talk to him one last time.
+How much reconciliation took place is hard to say.
+When Rudolf was on his deathbed in 1974, his brother was invited to talk to him one last time.
 Adi declined.

 Today, when you walk through town, as I did one bitterly cold morning this past February, you wouldn't know it had once been segregated.
 You might not even know the town had anything to do with sports at all, except for the bronze statue in the town square, which features two young boys cobbling together some shoes with an older man.

 According to Welker, the city changed when the two families sold the companies in 1989.
-The brands have since globalised, off-shoring much of the manufacturing.
+The companies have since globalized, offshoring much of the manufacturing.
 "If you go to the parking lot of Adidas and look at the license plates, there are French plates there, Dutch plates," Welker told me.
 "The workers aren't in town anymore."
 Most live in Nurnberg.